nzzdev/st-methods/1916-popmusik/README.md

 # 1916-popmusik

-1. R-Script that scrapes, formats, analyses and visualises the Swiss single and album charts since 1968 and 1983, respectively.
+1. Content: R-Script that scrapes, formats, analyses and visualises the Swiss single and album charts since 1968 and 1983, respectively.
 Clean datasets are provided as well for convenience.

 2. Results in the following piece:
   * [Und plötzlich dominieren wenige Superhits die Schweizer Charts](https://www.nzz.ch/feuilleton/schweizer-charts-und-ploetzlich-dominieren-wenige-superhits-ld.1488251)